rust-lang/rfcs/text/1946-intra-rustdoc-links.md

   - It is possible that disambiguators for one kind of type-namespace object will work for the other (i.e. you can use `static@` to refer to a const),

-If a disambiguator for a type does not match, rustdoc should issue an error.
+If a disambiguator for a type does not match, rustdoc should issue a warning.
 For example, given `struct@Foo`, attempting to link to it using `[enum@Foo]` should not be allowed.